livinin82/steam-deck-pirates/README.md

 > [!TIP]
 > Ludusavi is great for regular backups and for moving saves between different systems or installs.

+> [!NOTE]
+> There is also a cool app called **[Shortix](https://github.com/Jannomag/shortix)**.
+Shortix creates user-readable symlinks for Proton game prefixes, making it much easier to find your mods, game saves, etc. Once installed, you'll have a folder with shortcuts to your Proton folders.
+All info is in the link.
+This is optional, but can make the process easier.

+> [!NOTE]
+> If there is no save file, check the **Install Locations** section above.

 ### Controller not working